Nationals vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

+- In 10 games as the underdog over the last 10 matchups, the Nationals have posted a mark of 3-7.

+- When it comes to the over/under, the Nationals and their foes are 3-6-1 in their last 10 contests.

-- The Nationals have covered the runline in the two of their previous 10 games that had a set spread.
+- The Nationals have covered the runline in the two of their previous 10 games that had a set runline.
+For three games in a row, Washington and its opponent have finished below the over/under, with the average total set by bookmakers being 8.5 runs.

 Nationals Betting Records & Stats

-- The Nationals have been victorious in five, or 27.8%, of the 18 contests they have been chosen as underdogs in this season.
+- The Nationals have been underdogs in 19 games this season and have come away with the win six times (31.6%) in those contests.

-- Washington has a record of 2-4 when it's set as an underdog of +170 or more by oddsmakers this season.
+- Washington has played as an underdog of +230 or more once this season and lost that game.

-- The Nationals have an implied victory probability of 37% according to the moneyline set for this matchup.
+- Bookmakers have implied with the moneyline set for this matchup that the Nationals have a 30.3% chance of pulling out a win.

-- Washington and its opponents have gone over the total this season in eight of its 18 opportunities.
+- Washington's games have gone over the total in eight of its 19 chances.

-- The Nationals have posted a record of 2-2-0 against the spread this season.
+- The Nationals have an against the spread record of 2-2-0 in four games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.